How to remove text from navigation bar back button

 Custom back button title behavior

-There is one behavior different that you should know when override back button title.
+There is one behavior different that you should know when overriding the back button title.
 Unlike the default back button, which will show a default "Back" title when there is not enough space, the title setting this way will take as much space as it wants.
 The title of view B might not even show.

 Right bar buttons still have higher priority than the back title, so it not got truncate.